Tetrads in SU(3) X SU(2) X U(1) Yang-Mills geometrodynamics: Appendix III

 We would like to calculate the norm of the transformed vectors $\tilde{V}_{(1)}^{\alpha}$ and $\tilde{V}_{(2)}^{\alpha}$,

 where the relation $V_{(1)}^{\alpha}\:V_{(1)\alpha}= -V_{(2)}^{\alpha}\:V_{(2)\alpha}$ has been used.

 Then, let us proceed to our particular case where we consider the following situation at some point in spacetime. $1 + C > D > 0$, where $0 > C > -1$.
 This last case represents a locally proper tetrad transformation, a boost.
 Next, let us consider a new gauge transformation at the same point, $A\:\Lambda$, where $A$ is a constant.
 Then, the new $C_{new} = A\: C$ and $D_{new} = A\: D$ characterize the new tetrad transformation on blade one.
 In addition let this constant $A$ be such that $1 - A\:\mid C \mid = \epsilon$, $0 < \epsilon \ll 1$.
 The idea behind all this introduction would be to turn the original boost tetrad transformation into an improper transformation.
 For instance an improper transformation that satisfies $A\:D = D_{new} > 1 + C_{new} = 1 - A\:\mid C \mid = \epsilon$.
-This last improper condition is equivalent to demanding that $\epsilon < 1 / (1 + \mid C \mid / D)$.
-Knowing that $A = (1 - \epsilon) / \mid C \mid$, by choosing at the point under consideration a constant $\epsilon$ that satisfies the inequality given above, $\epsilon < 1 / (1 + \mid C \mid / D)$, we would be generating an improper tetrad transformation out of a proper boost.
+This last improper condition is equivalent, after some algebra, to demanding that $\epsilon < 1 / (1 + \mid C \mid / D)$.
+Knowing that $A = (1 - \epsilon) / \mid C \mid$, by choosing at the point under consideration a constant $\epsilon$ that satisfies the inequality given above, $\epsilon < 1 / (1 + \mid C \mid / D)$, we would be generating an improper tetrad transformation , $A\:\Lambda$, out of a proper boost $\Lambda$.
 The meaning of this result is nothing but stating that the image of the local electromagnetic gauge transformations into local tetrad transformations is not a subgroup of the $LB1$ group.
+Simply because we proved that a local electromagnetic gauge transformation $\Lambda$ inducing a proper local Lorentz tetrad transformation, can be turned into an improper tetrad Lorentz transformation through the new local electromagnetic gauge transformation $A\:\Lambda$.
 This last remark is equivalent to say that this mapping developed in paper \cite{A} is surjective.
+The image is LB1, and not one of its subgroups.